numbertheory/local-pastebin/README.md

 ### 1. Run the compose file
 Run the container, mapping port 3636 and mounting a volume for persistent storage.
+The options for the PASTEBIN_TIMEZONE environmental variable can be found [on this wikipedia page](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones), with the default timezone set to "America/Los_Angeles".

 ```bash
 docker compose up -d